Contraz/demosys-py/README.rst

 We only support OpenGL 4.1+ core profiles (no backwards compatibility).

-**Also note that Python 3.6 will and is the minimum requirement for reasons we won't dig deeper into right now**

 This was originally made for for non-interactive real time graphics combined with music ("real time music videos").
 It's made for people who enjoy playing around with modern OpenGL without having to spend lots of time creating all the tooling to get things up and running.

-Demosys is now on PyPI
+demosys-py is now on PyPI

 ::